 - Preheat the oven to 325°F. Place the turkey breast, skin side up, on a rack in a roasting pan.

 - In a small bowl, combine the garlic, mustard, rosemary, sage, thyme, parsley, salt, pepper, and olive oil.
 It will look like a paste.
 Gently smear half of the paste under the skin of the meat.
 Rub the rest on top of the skin.
 Add the wine into the bottom of the roasting pan.

-- Roast the turkey for 2 1/2 to 3 1/4 hours, until the skin is golden brown.
-Use a 180° Pop Up® Disposable Cooking Thermometer to check that meat has reached an internal temperature of at least 180° Fahrenheit.
-The red portion of the sensor will pop up when this happens.
-If the skin is browning too quickly, place a piece of aluminum foil loosely over the turkey breast.
+- Roast the turkey for 2 ½ to 3 ¼ hours, until the skin is golden brown and internal temperature reaches at least 160-165°F when measured with an instant-read thermometer in the thickest part of the breast.
+If the skin is browning too quickly, place a piece of foil loosely over the turkey breast.

-- When it reaches 180°Fahrenheit, cover loosely with aluminum foil at let rest at least 15 minutes before slicing and serving with pan juices or gravy.
+- When it reaches 165°F, remove from oven and cover loosely with foil and let rest for at least 15 minutes before slicing and serving with pan juices or gravy.

 - If the turkey breast is frozen, thaw it in the refrigerator.
 It takes about 4 hours per pound to thaw, so if you have a 7 pound turkey plan on 28 hours (roughly a day and a half).
 Thawed turkey will keep in the refrigerator for up to 4 days.